French Names Along the Australian Coastline

 Cape Marengo (spelled Maringo) and Cap des Représentations (Baudin’s original designation), subsequently renamed Cap Suffren by Péron and Freycinet (the name inscribed in pencil above “Représentations” on the manuscript), now Point Grey — 30 March 1802.

-Ink-wash coastal surveys of the southern lands by Charles-Alexandre Lesueur or Nicolas-Martin Petit.
+Ink-wash coastal surveys of the southern lands by Charles-Alexandre Lesueur.

 Source: Archives nationales de France